Foreverflo/bbs2/README.md

 ## If you want to host your own server, follow the steps below:

 Prerequisites:
-Your own (personal) email
-Your own (personal) computer
+Your own (personal) email, computer, and github account
-A github account

 1. Go to [Interstellar](https://github.com/InterstellarNetwork/Interstellar) and create a *Fork*.
 The fork button is in the top right corner.